mui/mui-x/scripts/README.md

 ### Manually create the release tag

 If the `pnpm release:tag` fails you can create and push the tag using the following command: `git tag -a v4.0.0-alpha.30 -m "Version 4.0.0-alpha.30" && git push upstream --tag`.

+### release:publish failed

+If you receive an error message like `There are no new packages that should be published`.
+Ensure you are publishing to the correct registry, not `verdaccio` or anything else.
+If you need to reset your configuration, you can run `npm config delete registry`.